grantcarthew/start-prototype/docs/design/design-records/dr-026-offline-behavior.md

 **Why network failure in init is non-fatal?**
 - Config file creation is the primary goal
 - User can create config manually if needed
-- Assets can be downloaded later via `start update`
+- Assets can be downloaded later via `start assets update`
 - Per DR-018: init invokes update logic but continues on failure

 **Why network failure in update is fatal?**